forestgrape/coronavirus/index.md

 #### right environment inside the cell
 * The cell environment shouldn't deactivate the virus or alarming the immune system to do so.
-* The cell should be able to produce huge numbers of virions and thus needs ideally has many ribosoms.
+* The cell should be able to produce huge numbers of virions and thus needs ideally has performant ribosoms.

 <p id='movement-of-virions'></p>